rebeccapeltz/node-project/travis.md

 copy to your README.md

 `git push`  pushing to git should activate a build on travis
 `travis open`  go watch the build  - click on branches to see the build in process

+Duncan made a video on using travis: https://www.youtube.com/watch?v=n9fgZad0TIo&feature=youtu.be